Layover in Paris : the best ways to spend your time

 If you’re dying to discover Paris’s hidden treasures, the best is to explore the heart of the city.
 Did you know that the Eiffel Tower is surrounded by tons of must-see tourist sites?
 You don’t even have to go very far - at the foot of the “Iron Lady” is the Parc du Champ-de-Mars and the Jardins du Trocadéro.

 Just around the corner, on the right bank of the Seine, is the Musée du Quai Branly, the huge building complex, Hôtel des Invalides, and the Musée d’Orsay.
-On the either side of the river is the Petit and Grand Palais, the Jardin des Tuileries and the Louvre.
+On the other side of the river is the Petit and Grand Palais, the Jardin des Tuileries and the Louvre.

 We also recommend heading to the Ile de la Cité, the geographical and historical center of the capital where everything began.
 There you’ll discover the famous Notre-Dame Cathedral.

 Finally, no matter how short your Parisian stopover may be, a walk along the Champs-Elysées with its symbolic Arc de Triomphe is not to be passed up.
-Take the time to stroll along this famous avenue lined with luxury shops, cafés and cinemas before leaving Paris behind.
+Take the time to stroll along this famous avenue lined with luxury shops, cafés, and cinemas before leaving Paris behind.

 8) Visit the Notre-Dame de Paris Cathedral